Oversupply of milk

 If you are experiencing oversupply problems, I can fully understand the rationale that would suggest to you that you need to pump your milk to take that milk off the breast and to relieve that feeling of fullness.
 I’ve seen too many women, who because they didn’t understand how milk is made, thought this was a good idea, and ended up with the pump in effect telling the body to make EXTRA milk, and therefore compounding the problem.

 Some of these ladies have ended up with blocked ducts and mastitis.
-I have known somebody to even get an abscess, so I do want to caution you not to excessively stimulate the breast when you’re in the middle of this situation, with oversupply.
-It really can compound the issue, and it’s unnecessary.
+I have known somebody to even get an abscess, so I do want to caution you not to excessively stimulate the breast when you’re in the middle of this situation, with oversupply, because it really can compound the issue, and it’s unnecessary.

 The good news is that even if all of these measures don’t completely solve this problem, as the weeks go on and your baby gets bigger and more able to cope with the milk supply, everything changes.
 Many women will let me know that their supply has settled down, and babies have started to really settle at the breast a lot better as well.
 So everything moves forward.